 First, make sure you install the Dropbox desktop application.
-It creates a new folder on your computer called Dropbox.
+It creates a new folder on your computer called Dropbox (or two separate folders if you're a Dropbox for Business user and have connected your personal and work accounts).
 Your Dropbox folder works just like any other folder on your hard drive, except everything in your Dropbox folder automatically syncs to the web and to any other computer with Dropbox installed.

 It's easy to add files to Dropbox.
 Move your files into your Dropbox by dragging and dropping them into your Dropbox folder.
 That's it.
 The files in your Dropbox folder will automatically be synced online and to your other computers.
 You don't have to do anything.
 You can even use the Save As... menu option in most applications to save files directly to your Dropbox folder.